supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

 Added test to check the Matrix for Laplacian3x3, Sorbel3x3Vertical For Laplacian3x3Filter compare an original image after it has been filtered from another software (https://www.wolframalpha.com).
 Added test for ApplyGreyScale()

+Not covered results:
+Exception tests cannot cover the entire code, because when an exception is thrown out, the method is discarded.
+In other words, the test does not go through all the blocks because it comes out of the method.

+For example:
+		ApplyFilter_InvalidArguments_ReturnsArgumentException()	1	33.33%	2	66.67%
+		RainbowFilter_ArgumentIsNull_ReturnsNullReferenceException()	1	33.33%	2	66.67%
+		ConvolutionFilter_ImageIsNull_ReturnsException()	2	40.00%	3	60.00%
+		ApplyGreyScale_ByteArrayOutOfBounds_ReturnsIndexOutOfRangeException()	2	66.67%	1	33.33%
+		CopyToSquareCanvas_PropertiesAreNullOrEmpty_ReturnException()	2	66.67%	1	33.33%